tenzir/tenzir/web/docs/pipelines/README.md

 pushdown, Tenzir operators support "ordering pushdown" to signal to upstream operators that the event order only matters intra-schema but not inter-schema.
 In this case the operator transparently "demultiplex" a heterogeneous event stream into N homogeneous streams.
-The [`import`](tql2/operators/import.md) operator is an example of such an operator; it pushes its ordering upstream, allowing parsers to efficiently create multiple streams events.
+The [`sort`](tql2/operators/sort.md) operator is an example of such an operator; it pushes its ordering requirements upstream, allowing parsers to efficiently create multiple streams events in parallel.

 ![Multi-schema Example](multi-schema-example.svg)